How we grew from 0 to 4 million women on our fashion app, with a vertical machine learning approach

 Three things helped with retention:

 (a) identify retention levers using behavioral cohorts (we use Mixpanel for this).
 We run cohorts not only over the actions that people performed, but also over the value they received.
 This was hard to conceptualize for an app such as Chicisimo.
 We thought in terms of what specific and measurable value people received, measured it, and run cohorts over those events, and then we were able to iterate over value received, not only over actions people performed.
 We also defined and removed anti-levers (all those noisy things that distract from the main value) and got all the relevant metrics for different time periods: first session, first day, first week, etc. These super specific metrics allowed us to iterate;

 (b) re-think the onboarding process, once we knew the levers of retention.
-We define it as the process by which new signups find the value of the app as soon as possible, and before we lose them.
+We define onboarding as the process by which new signups find the value of the app as soon as possible, and before we lose them.
 We clearly articulated to ourselves what needed to happen (what and when).
-It went something like this: If people don’t do [action] during their first 7 minutes in their first session, they will not come back.
+It went something like this: If people don’t do [the lever] during their first 7 minutes in their first session, they will not come back.
 So we need to change the experience to make that happen.
 We also run tons of user-tests with different types of people, and observed how they perceived (or mostly didn’t) the retention lever;

 (c) define how we learn.
 The data approach described above is key, but there is much more than data when building a product people love.
 In our case, first of all, we think that the what-to-wear problem is a very important one to solve, and we truly respect it.
 We obsess over understanding the problem, and over understanding how our solution is helping, or not.
 It’s our way of showing respect.